jdegand/make-parties-angular-frontend/README.md

 - Could cap the event's image width to an even smaller amount - need object-fit:cover to preserve aspect ratio of image.
 - I used a mat-card-image attribute on each event image.
 - Changed from async pipe to regular subscription in events component.
 With async pipe, it is more difficult to show a message when the subscription returns no data.
+- Angular 16 doesn't initialize a karma config file anymore.
+Need to use `ng generate config karma`.
+- Use `xdescribe` to skip a test block.
+Use `xit` to skip an individual test.

 ## Continued Development